citapress/citapress/content/books/behind-a-mask/index.md

       valuables, dressed herself with care, and then sat down to wait.
 She heard a joyful stir below, saw Coventry come hurrying back, and from a garrulous maid learned that the body was that of young Courtney.
-The uniform being the same as Edward&rsquo;s and the ring, a gift from him, had caused the men to believe the disfigured corpse to be that of the younger Coventry.
-No one but the maid came near her; once Bella&rsquo;s voice called her, but some one checked the girl, and the call was not repeated.
-At five an envelope was brought her, directed in Edward&rsquo;s hand, and containing a check which more than paid a year&rsquo;s salary.
+The uniform being the same as Edward’s and the ring, a gift from him, had caused the men to believe the disfigured corpse to be that of the younger Coventry.
+No one but the maid came near her; once Bella’s voice called her, but some one checked the girl, and the call was not repeated.
+At five an envelope was brought her, directed in Edward’s hand, and containing a check which more than paid a year’s salary.
 No word accompanied the gift, yet the generosity of it touched her, for Jean Muir had the relics of a once honest nature, and despite her falsehood could still admire nobleness and respect virtue.
 A tear of genuine shame dropped on the paper, and real